 Market Scope’s 2018 Refractive Surgery Report provides in-depth coverage of the retail and manufacturer-level market for refractive and presbyopia-correcting surgery and the surgical technologies employed by surgeons offering these procedures.

 Our report is organized into key areas and includes:

 2 licensing types are available for this report:

 Both licenses include an electronic PDF.
 Printed copies may be purchased for an additional $250.

 SINGLE USER LICENSE

 Kristen Harmon Ingenito has more than a decade of experience in the ophthalmic industry, with nine of those years analyzing data and reporting for Market Scope.
 Kristen’s industry experience began in 2005 at Market Scope, where she served in many roles, including editing, analysis, sales, and marketing.
 She then joined an ophthalmic patient education software company, where she worked closely with physicians to help drive value in all aspects of their practices, while also training incoming executives on the business of eye care.
 She returned to Market Scope with added experience to help expand the company’s portfolio of products and services.
-Kristen earned her bachelor’s degree from the University of Missouri–St. Louis and is currently pursuing a Master of Business Administration at The George Washington University School of Business as a Forté Fellow and a member of the Golden Key International Honors Society.
+Kristen earned her bachelor’s degree from the University of Missouri–St. Louis and a Master of Business Administration from The George Washington University School of Business as a Forté Fellow and a member of the Golden Key International Honors Society.